Opening

 Pros: No subscription lock-in, true à la carte shopping, 100+ weekly items, can hit $5.60/serving if you’re selective, Customize It protein swaps, chef-driven recipes are legitimately good, free delivery available

-Cons: Cheapest pricing requires strategic ordering (not just clicking the first thing you see), received NYSE delisting warning in 2022 (company stability question), minimum order requirements, less hand-holding than subscription services
+Cons: Cheapest pricing requires strategic ordering (not just clicking the first thing you see), per-serving cost creeps up fast once you add premium proteins or extras, minimum order requirements, less hand-holding than subscription services

 Read our full Blue Apron review